Do the Bartman: Critical reception

 Critical reviews of "Do the Bartman" were mostly positive.
-Larry Flick from Billboard said the single "seems like a logical extension of the public's love affair with Fox TV's popular cartoon characters.
+Larry Flick from Billboard magazine said the single "seems like a logical extension of the public's love affair with Fox TV's popular cartoon characters.
 This cute and amusing pop/new jack novelty doesn't actually teach any new dance steps, but that hasn't kept radio from jumping on it out of the box."
-Monika Bartyzel of Cinematical, however, thought the song was a "cheesy number."
+Monika Bartyzel of Cinematical, however, thought the song was a "cheesy number".
 The Daily Vault's Benny Balneg liked that it disengaged itself from the album's "blues tag" and incorporated more "contemporary elements" into its sound.
-He added that he thought the song had a "catchy beat" and an "infectious chorus."
-Ken Tucker of Entertainment Weekly described it as "not bad," and commented that Bart's high voice "echoes the beats nicely."
-The Long Beach Press-Telegrams Patricia Smith called "Do the Bartman" a "surprisingly funky tune."
+He added that he thought the song had a "catchy beat" and an "infectious chorus".
+Ken Tucker of Entertainment Weekly described it as "not bad," and commented that Bart's high voice "echoes the beats nicely".
+The Long Beach Press-Telegrams Patricia Smith called "Do the Bartman" a "surprisingly funky tune".
+James Hamilton from Music Week named it Pick of the Week in the category of Dance, adding, "Satellite TV cartoon characters' novelty rap jiggler with Turtles-type kids appeal".
+David Quantick from NME also felt it's "not bad", adding that the song's "natural vivacity may well make it a hit".
 A reviewer from People Magazine stated, "Yes, of course the first single, 'Do the Bartman', will be a novelty hit.
 Written by Bryan Loren, it's a white-bread rap featuring Nancy Cartwright's vocals, reeling off tales of Bart's mischievous ways."